 In 2008 Tim opened his first gallery under the Timothy Oulton retail brand, in Los Angeles at HD Buttercup.

-Flagships in Dallas, Hong Kong and Amsterdam opened, showcasing the best and boldest of Timothy Oulton.
+Flagships in Hong Kong and Amsterdam opened, showcasing the best and boldest of Timothy Oulton.
 The brand ‘comes home’ with a gallery in Harrods; the world’s most iconic department store.

 Tim designed his first bag in 2006, inspired by his love of antique luggage.
 Having dedicated years to leather hand-finishing, the same time-honoured skills are applied to the Bags Collection.